Lenny7120/FireApp/README.md

 **Download and Install the App:**

-Download the Emergency App from the designated app store for your mobile device.
+Download the Fire App from the designated app store for your mobile device.
 Follow the installation instructions provided by the app store.

 **User Registration:**